pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 ``PVSystem.ashraeiam`` method is supposed to call the ``pvsystem.ashraeiam`` function with the angles supplied to the method call and the value of ``b`` that we defined in ``module_parameters``.
-The ``pvsystem.ashraeiam.assert_called_once_with`` call will test this for us!
+The ``pvsystem.ashraeiam.assert_called_once_with`` tests that this does, in fact, happen.
 Finally, we check that the output of the method call is reasonable.

 .. code-block:: python